steog88/PhysBiblio/README.md

 If you do not have `pip` installed in your system, see [this page](https://pip.pypa.io/en/stable/installing/).

 Please note that at the moment `PySide6` is only available for `python` versions 3.6+.
-Other python versions are therefore not supported, newer ones instead may require `PySide6`.
+Other python versions are therefore not supported.

 #### Python
 Simply use (user only install)